jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CD.md

 3. On-line

 Select the group(s) to be launched and set launch concurrency and time-out period.
 Select package revision to be on-line for on-line release.
-On the “On-line Dynamic” page, you can view on-line details and perform rollback operation.
+On the "On-line Dynamic" page, you can view on-line details and perform rollback operation.

 ![Alt text](https://github.com/jdcloudcom/cn/blob/DevOps/image/DevOps/Operation24.png)